 Private Individual Plan

 If nothing works in your favor, you can always reach out to private health insurance companies or work with an insurance agent.
+You can also reach out to any of the best health insurance companies at your choice.
 Although the policies might be good, like ACA plans, at least you’ll have something in case of an emergency strike.

 Spouse or Parent’s Health Plan

 Here’s another option for you: using your spouse’s health plan.
 If you’re unemployed and married, and your spouse has group health insurance from their employer, you can be included on their policy.

 Moreover, if you’re under 26, you can go back to your parent’s health insurance.